swijchers/download-all-attachments/README.md

 Tired of downloading Zendesk attachments one... at... a... time?
 I was, so I made this app.
 Download all attachments from a ticket with one click!

-There's not really much to it.
-Install the app via the marketplace and it will show up in the sidebar.
-For a ticket with attachments, it gives you a button to click that will create a ZIP of all attachments and download it.
+There's not really much to it:

+* Install the app via the marketplace and it will show up in the sidebar.
+* If a ticket has attachments, you get a "Download All Attachments" button.
+* Click that button to have a ZIP of all attachments automatically created and downloaded!

 This app does all its work directly in the browser, making it a safe choice for corporate environments.

+**Some things to note:**

+* Because it does its work in the browser, it cannot present you with a "Save As" dialog.
+It will save the download to wherever your browser automatically saves things.
+Usually, this will be a "Downloads" folder.
+If you have trouble finding your download, please contact me.
+* THIS APP IS CURRENTLY IN ALPHA STATUS.
-NOTE: this app is built with pretty new technology, meaning it may not work in older browsers.
-It has been tested in recent versions of Chrome, Firefox, IE, Edge, and Opera.
-However, I can't make any guarantees that it will work in your particular environment.
+It is built with pretty new technology, meaning it may not work in older browsers.
+It has been tested in recent versions of Chrome, Firefox, IE, Edge, and Opera, but I can't make any guarantees that it will work in your particular environment.

+**If you try this app, please let me know how it goes.**
-However, I would love to hear about any ways in which it could improve!
+I would love to hear about any ways in which it could be improved!
 Please feel free to email me at charles.adrian.wood@gmail.com.

+Please also take a look at this list of **planned improvements:**

+* Select which files you'd like to download
+* Preview on hover
+* Optionally send files to an external server in order to get a "Save As" dialog.

 Source code is maintained at https://github.com/chuck-wood/download-all-attachments.
-Pull requests are welcome.
+Pull requests and issues are welcome.

 Icons made by [Freepik](http://www.flaticon.com/authors/freepik) from [www.flaticon.com](http://www.flaticon.com).
 Licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/).